greenelab/deep-review/sections/02_intro.md

 ### If this happens, is deep learning required for any of it?
 Are we any closer
 ### because of the advent of deep learning?

-* "Categorize" and "treat" sound a bit like PMI goals.
-Another way to think
-* about this would be: do we think that deep learning will make much of a
-* difference for the PMI?
+*"Categorize" and "treat" sound a bit like PMI goals.
+Another way to think about this would be: do we think that deep learning will make much of a difference for the precision medicine initiative (PMI)?*

 ### General deep learning introduction